Rohitdere/Data_Analysis_Projects/README.md

 Each project uses these tools to clean, analyze, and visualize data, providing actionable insights to guide business decisions.

 ## ⚠️ Note on Data
-To keep internal values private, all figures are randomly scaled.
+All figures are randomly scaled.
 Trends and relationships are preserved, but actual numbers are altered.